mahuntington/panpsychism/projects/project_01/README.md

 * A **working game, built by you**, hosted somewhere on the internet
 * A **link to your hosted working app**
-* A **git repository hosted on Github**  and frequent commits dating back to the very beginning of the project
+* A **git repository hosted on Github**  NOT inside your wdi-remote repository.
+Frequent commits dating back to the very beginning of the project
 * **A ``readme.md`` file** with explanations of the technologies used, the approach taken, a link to your live site, installation instructions, unsolved problems, etc.

 Most importantly a **technical demonstration** of your app which: